 Does It Matter If Other Girls Don’t Like Me?

-All girls don’t like me
+All women don’t like me

-Building true self-esteem and friends
+Building true self-esteem and a support network

-Be yourself around girls
+Be yourself around them

 Recognize stereotypes for what they are